-Common ecommerce security threats is exactly what we’ll discuss in our new article.
+Common e-commerce security threats are exactly what we’ll discuss in our new article.
 They can be very complex and consistent and may go far beyond the well-known brute force attacks.

 E-commerce Cyber Security.
 Why Do You Need It?